Lambda-School-Labs/geoseek-fe/README.md

 # Installation Instructions

-## Other Scripts
+## Scripts

-    * typecheck - runs the TypeScript compiler
-    * build - creates a build of the application
+    * yarn build - creates a build of the application
-    * start - starts the production server after a build is created
+    * yarn start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * npm test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing